paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-12-logo_spotting.md

 I had been vaguely aware of their recent marketing campaigns where the logo slots into the top right corner of a distinctive trapezium containing shape.
 However on seeing this particular advertisement close up, I did a quick double take, spotting what seemed to be an updated logo.
 A quick search on Google images confirmed my suspicion.

-{% include 'figure' with '/images/2010/02/logo_spotting/network_rail.png'
+{% render 'figure' with '/images/2010/02/logo_spotting/network_rail.png'
   caption: 'Network Rail: The original logo (2002) and the updated version (2009).'
 %}